mosaicml/composer/composer/models/deeplabv3/README.md

     * Usually ResNet-101 with the strided convolutions converted to dilations convolutions in stage 3 and 4.
     * The 3x3 convolutions in stage 3 and 4 have dilation sizes of 2 and 4, respectively, to compensate for the decreased receptive field.
     * The average pooling and classification layer are ignored.
-- **Spatial Pyramid Pooling**: extracts multi-resolution features from the backbone feature map.
+- **Spatial Pyramid Pooling**: extracts multi-resolution features from the stage 4 backbone feature map.
     * The backbone feature map is processed with four parallel convolution layers with dilations {1, 12, 24, 36} and kernel sizes {1x1, 3x3, 3x3, 3x3}.
     * In parallel to the convolutions, global average pool the backbone feature map, then bilinearly upsample to be the same spatial dimension as the feature map.
     * Concatenate the outputs from the convolutions and global average pool, then process with a 1x1 convolution.